Congrats on getting to the last day of the course!

 A self-hosted blog is crucial to creating a professional, profitable blog.
 For beginners on a budget, Siteground will do a great job.
 When you have a “free” blog through Blogger, this looks unprofessional to advertisers and companies.
 Not only that, your blog can disappear and get deleted at any time (happened to my sister).

-Since you can’t go to college for blogging, you have to obtain some sort of education for blogging.
 While you could read a million articles with blogging tips, enrolling in blogging courses saves you time, money, and effort, so you can get started on your blog sooner.
-Here is a list I created of my all-time favorite blogging courses.
+Blog With A Full-Time Job is the #1 course I recommend if you're a new blogger or if you're a blogger not making any money off your blog.

 As I mentioned before, an email list is crucial.
 I use Convertkit for my email list.
 Their customer service is fast and responsive and will help you out with anything you need.
 The website is user-friendly and super easy to use.